Click-Through Rate

 |---|---|

-Use these as orientation, not gospel.
+Use benchmarks as orientation, not gospel.
 Your own historical CTR is always the most relevant benchmark.
-In any CRO programme, CTR improvement on key CTAs is one of the fastest wins available.
+In any CRO programme, CTR improvement on key CTAs is one of the fastest wins available — especially when the current copy is passive or generic.

 Frequently Asked Questions